HarshitKaushik/java-cheat-sheet/README.md

 class DownloadAndStore {
     void doEverything() {
         new InternetDownloader().downloadFromInternet();
         new DataParser().parseData();
         new DatabaseStorer().storeIntoDatabase();
     }
 }
 ```

 ### Encapsulation
-- Encapsulation is hiding the implementation of a Class behind a well defined interfaceÓ.
+- Encapsulation is hiding the implementation of a Class behind a well defined interface.
 Encapsulation helps us to change implementation of a class without breaking other code.

 #### Encapsulation Approach 1
 In this approach we create a public variable score.
 The main method directly accesses the score variable, updates it.